“God became man, so that we might become God.” (St. Athanasius)

 In our last post we also wrote that liberal education in the classical tradition has as its goal human freedom, and freedom comes from knowing the truth – the truth that we know through the incarnation of Jesus Christ.

 Of course, public education has other sources for its curriculum.
 Its “truth” is certainly not defined by the incarnation.
-In our secularized world, truth has become a personal thing, no longer rooted in Jesus Christ.
+In our secularized world, truth has become relative, or a personal thing, no longer rooted in Jesus Christ.
 Also, in secular education, children’s spiritual nature is denied, so as Christians, we know it is flawed at the most fundamental level.
 It cannot acknowledge and nourish the human spirit’s need for truth.

 Classical liberal arts education in the Regina Academies begins with the understanding that our first calling is to know, love, and serve God.
 Our relationship with God through Christ defines WHO we are – Christ’s adopted sons and daughters.
 Secular education focuses on WHAT a child will become.

 A common definition of a classical education is that it is the cultivation of wisdom and virtue through the study of the liberal arts and the Great Books.
 Wisdom and virtue define WHO we are more than WHAT we are, and it is our spirit that defines our “who-ness.”
 Beasts have minds and bodies and we train them to respond to us.
 Human persons have minds and bodies, but also a spirit, and we form them.
 Through the classical liberal arts curriculum at the Regina Academies, children are formed in the image of God who strengthens us in virtue, and imparts to us wisdom as the Spirit’s gift, leading us to charity.

 This post has a provocative title.
 The quote of St. Athanasius, “God became man, so that we might become God” brings to a personal level why a curriculum built around the incarnation is so important.
 What greater opportunity could you or I have in our lives than to “become God?”